Bulk Upload WooCommerce Product Photos from Your Phone

 Photography Tips for Variations

-- Photograph every variation — customers want to see exactly what they are buying.
+- Photograph every variation.
+Customers want to see exactly what they are buying.
 A blue shirt and a red shirt should each have their own photos.

-- Keep the angle and framing identical — this makes the product page feel polished when customers switch between variations.
+- Keep the angle and framing identical.
+This makes the product page feel polished when customers switch between variations.
 Use a tripod and do not move the camera between color shots.

 Managing a Growing Product Image Library